-How to read your rates and utilities notice
+How to read your rate and utilities notice

 Townsville ratepayers receive their Rate and Utilities Notice in their mailbox or inbox twice a year – in February and August.